LorenzoPannacci/PDFTrimmer/README.md

+# Forked

+This fork updated the the script to work for PyPDF2 3.0.0

 # PDF Trimmer
 Ever encountered PDFs that have redundant content on pages, most likely because they were generated from each step of PPTs with animation?